Tetraethyllead: Toxicity

-Tetraethyllead is highly toxic, with as little as 6 mL being enough to induce severe lead poisoning.
-The hazards of TEL's lead content are heightened due to the compound's volatility and high lipophilicity, enabling it to easily cross the blood–brain barrier and accumulate in the limbic system, frontal cortex, and hippocampus, making chelation therapy ineffective.
+6 mL of tetraethyllead is enough to induce severe lead poisoning.
+The hazards of TEL content are heightened due to the compound's volatility and high lipophilicity, enabling it to easily cross the blood–brain barrier.

 Early symptoms of acute exposure to tetraethyllead can manifest as irritation of the eyes and skin, sneezing, fever, vomiting, and a metallic taste in the mouth.
 Later symptoms of acute TEL poisoning include pulmonary edema, anemia, ataxia, convulsions, severe weight loss, delirium, irritability, hallucinations, nightmares, fever, muscle and joint pain, swelling of the brain, coma, and damage to cardiovascular and renal organs.

 Chronic exposure to TEL can cause long-term negative effects such as memory loss, delayed reflexes, neurological problems, insomnia, tremors, psychosis, loss of attention, and an overall decrease in IQ and cognitive function.

 The carcinogenity of tetraethyllead is debatable.
 It is believed to harm the male reproductive system and cause birth defects.

 Concerns over the toxicity of lead eventually led to the ban on TEL in automobile gasoline in many countries.
 Some neurologists have speculated that the lead phaseout may have caused average IQ levels to rise by several points in the US (by reducing cumulative brain damage throughout the population, especially in the young).
 For the entire US population, during and after the TEL phaseout, the mean blood lead level dropped from 16 μg/dL in 1976 to only 3 μg/dL in 1991.
-The U.S. Centers of Disease control previously labelled children with 10 µg/dL or more as having a "blood lead level of concern."
-In 2021, the level was lowered in accordance with the average lead level in the U.S. decreasing to 3.5 µg/dL or more as having a "blood lead level of concern."
+The U.S. Centers of Disease control previously labelled children with 10 μg/dL or more as having a "blood lead level of concern".
+In 2021, the level was lowered in accordance with the average lead level in the U.S. decreasing to 3.5 μg/dL or more as having a "blood lead level of concern".